pillllo/double-mattress/README.md

 *Fill in the login page with email: ben@dm.com password:1234

-*You should now be redirected to the Dashboard, where you can see all the financial information of the account as well as acces the Projection page-
+*You should now be redirected to the Dashboard, where you can see all the financial information of the account as well as acces the Projection page.

 # Tech Stack